-When storing a Bourbon, regardless if it is still sealed or already opened, ensure it is in an upright position.
-A Bourbon has a high content of alcohol and it can destroy the cork when in contact for a long time.
+When storing bourbon, regardless if it is still sealed or already opened, ensure it is in an upright position.
+Bourbon has a high content of alcohol, and it can destroy the cork when in contact for a long time.
 Therefore, be mindful and protect it at all costs.

-Regardless if you only have one bottle of Bourbon or a whole collection, you must keep the bottles away from direct sunlight.
+Regardless if you only have one bottle of bourbon or a whole collection, you must keep the bottles away from direct sunlight.
 The sunlight damages the liquor and makes the flavor go bad.
-So, keep it out from the light, as much as possible.
+So, keep it out of the light as much as possible.